 - They don’t ask meaningful penetrating questions about the company and the markets it serves.

 - Their answers to interview questions rely more on what they’ve been taught in school rather than from a practical perspective.

 - The conversation is replete with standard cliches: “My strength is dealing with people”; “I understand new technologies”; “My weakness is trying to do too much, or I’m impatient at times” and on it goes.

-When they cannot demonstrate something unique about themselves, they unfortunately provide a hiring organizations no compelling reason to pay attention to them over others and to consider them high for employment potential.
+When they cannot demonstrate something unique about themselves, they, unfortunately, provide a hiring organization no compelling reason to pay attention to them over others and to consider them high for employment potential.

-Some say that it is ok to possess skills and competencies similar to others; that there is a limit on how people can be different.
+Some say that it is ok to possess skills and competencies similar to others in your career; that there is a limit on how people can be different.

 HOGWASH!
 That’s like saying there is no way you can turn a commodity into a differentiated product and we all know that is absolute rubbish.

 Products can be made to be special in a myriad of ways and all it takes is imagination and creativity to create something different and unmatched in the marketplace — ever heard of The Heart Attack Grill in Las Vegas?